 If you retire before age 65, you will receive a monthly bridge benefit in addition to your lifetime retirement pension.
-The bridge benefit is payable until you reach age 65, when you can begin receiving your full CPP, or pass away, whichever occurs first.
+The bridge benefit is payable until you reach age 65, or pass away, whichever occurs first.
 It is not payable if you are receiving a disability pension from the Plan.